 "Yeah," Scott replied.
 "It's a shame we know what really goes on down there though, huh?"

 Cora snickered.
 "Yeah, I was kind of thinking that, too."

 Joining the pack would be one of the biggest promises she'd ever made.
 Choosing to stick around would be making the commitment to look out for the others in the pack.
 It would mean volunteering to help when the times got tough.
 It would be the largest of all obligations.
-And it would be the first time in her life that she'd gotten to choose a pack for herself.
+It would also be the first time in her life that she'd gotten to choose a pack for herself.

 Scott reached up and ran his hand through his hair nervously.
 "Yeah, sorry.
-I guess I didn't really think about that."
+I guess I didn't think about that."

 "I mean what were you expecting?
 For me to just say yes and then we go on to the next topic or something?" she asked.
 She pulled her feet up and crossed her legs.

 "Maybe," he said.
 "I don't know.
 I guess I hadn't even considered that you might say no."

 "What would you do if I said no?"